Environmental, Water Resources, and Coastal Engineering

 - The MCE and MENE degrees are also available by distance education through Engineering Online.

-- For the Ph.D program, there are no definite credit hour requirements, although 54 credit hours (~ 3-4 years) beyond the master’s degree is typical.
+- For the PhD program, there are no definite credit hour requirements, although 54 credit hours (~ 3-4 years) beyond the master’s degree is typical.
 The major element of the doctoral program is the dissertation, which reports an original investigation leading to a significant contribution to knowledge.
+For the PhD degree, consult with your advisor for appropriate courses.

 - Final oral examinations are required for the MS and PhD degrees.

-Doctoral students have access to several additional professional development opportunities, e.g., Certificate of Accomplishment in Teaching (CoAT), Preparing the Professoriate (PTP), and Mentoring and Teaching Practicum (MATP), to help them prepare to succeed in research and academic careers.
+Doctoral students have access to several professional development opportunities, offered by the CCEE Office of Graduate Professional Development and the NC State Graduate School (e.g., Preparing the Professoriate (PTP)) to help them prepare to succeed in research and academic careers.

 We offer over twenty-five graduate courses that support education and research in the six focus areas.
 All of these courses are available to on-campus students and many are available to distance education students via the Engineering Online (EOL) program.